A Survey of Knowledge-Enhanced Text Generation: Benchmark, Toolkit and Leaderboard Performance

 \section{Benchmark, Toolkit and Leaderboard Performance}

 The development of general evaluation benchmarks for text generation helps to promote the development of research in related fields.
 Existing text generation benchmarks did not specially focus on choosing the tasks and datasets that have been widely used for knowledge-enhanced text generation.
-Therefore, we re-screened from the existing four text generation benchmarks, i.e., GLGE~\cite{liu2021glge}, GEM~\cite{gehrmann2021gem}, KilT~\cite{petroni2021kilt}, GENIE~\cite{khashabi2021genie}, and determined ten benchmark datasets for evaluating knowledge-enhanced NLG methods.
-Here is our criteria for selection:

-\begin{itemize} \item We only consider benchmark datasets that have open-access downloading link. \item We focus on diverse text generation tasks, involving various applications. \item We select at most three benchmark datasets for each text generation task. \item We include a mix of internal and external knowledge focused datasets. \item We prefer multi-reference datasets for robust automatic evaluation. \end{itemize}
+Therefore, we re-screened from the existing four text generation benchmarks, i.e., GLGE~\cite{liu2021glge}, GEM~\cite{gehrmann2021gem}, KilT~\cite{petroni2021kilt}, GENIE~\cite{khashabi2021genie}, and determined 9 benchmark datasets for evaluating knowledge-enhanced NLG methods.
+Here is our criteria for selection: \begin{itemize} \item We only consider benchmark datasets that have open-access downloading link. \item We focus on diverse text generation tasks, involving various applications. \item We select at most three benchmark datasets for each text generation task. \item We include a mix of internal and external knowledge focused datasets. \item We prefer multi-reference datasets for robust automatic evaluation. \end{itemize}

-Based on the benchmark selection criteria, we finalize ten knowledge-centric tasks that covers various NLG tasks, including commonsense reasoning, text summarization, question generation, generative question answering, and dialogue.
-The data statistics is shown in Table \ref{tab:benchmark}.
-The leaderboard performance is show in Table \ref{tab:leaderboard}.
-Descriptions and dataset links are listed as follows: